- Bacterial Infections 101 Pictures Slideshow

 What are roseola symptoms and signs?

 The signs and symptoms of HHV-6 (or HHV-7) infection vary depending upon the age of the patient.
-Infants and toddlers routinely develop sudden symptoms with a sudden onset of a high fever that lasts for three to five days.
-The child may also develop irritability, swollen glands in the front or back of the neck, runny nose, puffy eyelids (due to swelling with fluid), and mild diarrhea.
+Infants and toddlers routinely develop sudden symptoms with an abrupt onset of a high fever (103-104 degrees) that lasts for three to five days.
+The child may also develop irritability, swollen glands in the front or back of the neck, runny nose, puffy eyelids, and mild diarrhea.
 Within 12-24 hours of the fever breaking, a rash rapidly appears.
 Older children who develop HHV-6 (or HHV-7) infection are more likely to have an illness characterized by several days of high fever and possibly a runny nose and/or diarrhea.
 Older children less commonly develop a rash as the fever abates.